 But, the truly talented ad smart Sri Lankans worked their magic to build this bridge.

 It is a short walk from Ella town to the bridge, and the best time to go there is when a train passes through.

 You can simply get the times from the Ella train station and make sure you climb the hill adjacent to the bridge to capture the best scenery.

 The Demodara Loop

 The Loop is 441 feet long.
-The Demodara station is situated exactly over the tunnel and it’s the centre of the crossing point of the loop.
+The Demodara station is situated exactly over the tunnel, and it’s the center of the crossing point of the Loop.

-Many ignore this during they’re stay, but we recommend you pay a visit here.
-It will only take a ten minute drive from Ella town.
+Many ignore this while they’re staying, but we recommend you pay a visit here.
+It will only take a ten-minute drive from Ella town.

-Apart from the above mentioned attractions, there is Ravana Caves which is situated 2kms away from Ella Town.
+Apart from the above-mentioned attractions, there are Ravana Caves, which is situated 2kms away from Ella Town.